YourRoots Logo

 Children(s): Sarah HART, Mehitable Hart, Thomas HART, Mary Hart, Rachel Hart, Thomas HART, John HART, Stephen Hart

-The story of Stephen (Deacon) Hart began in 1602 in Capele St. Mary's, Ipswich, Suffolk, England, with parents Stephen Hart and Mehitable RACHEL Estes.
-As an adult, Stephen (Deacon) Hart wed Margaret (2nd wife and widow of Nash Smith) Farmington.
-Their household included Sarah HART, Mehitable Hart, Thomas HART, Mary Hart, Rachel Hart, Thomas HART, John HART and Stephen Hart.
-Stephen (Deacon) Hart's life came to an end in 1683 in Farmington, Hartford, Connecticut, United States.
+Stephen (Deacon) Hart was born in 1602 in Capele St. Mary's, Ipswich, Suffolk, England, the child of Stephen Hart and Mehitable RACHEL Estes.
+In 1600, Stephen (Deacon) Hart resided in Hartford, Connecticut, USA.
+Stephen (Deacon) Hart married Margaret (2nd wife and widow of Nash Smith) Farmington, and had children including Sarah HART, Mehitable Hart, Thomas HART, Mary Hart, Rachel Hart, Thomas HART, John HART, Stephen Hart.
+Stephen (Deacon) Hart passed away in 1683 in Farmington, Hartford, Connecticut, United States.

 Find more search results for Stephen Hart